louissalin/blux/README.markdown

 when using the --verbose option, Blux will output a lot of extra information to the screen as it works

+>	$ blux -p (--publish) [--latest, --title <a title>, --file <filename>]

+this command will publish your draft.
+It will publish either the latest draft, or a draft with a specific title, or a draft with a specific filename, as specified in the command.

+>	$ blux -u (--update) [--latest, --title <a title>, --file <filename>]

+this command will update an exisiting published blog post.
+It will update either the latest draft, or a draft with a specific title, or a draft with a specific filename, as specified in the command.

+>	$ blux -d (--delete) [--latest, --title <a title>, --file <filename>]

+this command will delete a published blog post and mark the associated draft as deleted.
+The draft will still exist, but Blux will not take it into consideration anymore.

 ## community
 feel free to post your comments or questions to the Blux Google group here: blux_manager@googlegroups.com